Table of Contents

 Dolphin centrifuge has designed and supplied a complete system to process the raw digester effluent.
 This process's first step uses a decanter centrifuge to de-sludge the digester output, high in sludge volume.

-In the second step, the centrate effluent coming out of the decanter centrifuge is processed through a high-speed self-cleaning disc centrifuge to produce transparent, mineral, and nutrient-rich water.
+In the second step, the centrate effluent from the decanter centrifuge is processed through a high-speed self-cleaning disc centrifuge to produce transparent, mineral, and nutrient-rich water.

 This water is an organic liquid fertilizer that is the plant feed in hydroponics and similar agriculture Industries.